-DRAPING I

-A study of pattern making that utilizes both the three dimensional approach of draping fabric on a dress form and drafting patterns by formula.
+THEA 3373 (3).
+DRAPING I. A study of pattern making that utilizes both the three dimensional approach of draping fabric on a dress form and drafting patterns by formula.
 Students will learn to drape a basic bodice, skirt, and collars.
-The will create a basic sleeve pattern by formula.
-The will manipulate these patterns to achieve a variety of shapes.
+They will create a basic sleeve pattern by formula.
+They will manipulate these patterns to achieve a variety of shapes.

-DRAPING II

-Exploration of period dress from a draping point of view.
+THEA 3374/THEA 5374 (3).
+DRAPING II.
+Period dress from a draping point of view.

-THEATRE TECHNOLOGY 5: LIGHTING AUTOMATION
+THEA 3375 (3).
+THEATRE TECHNOLOGY 5: LIGHTING AUTOMATION.
 Advanced study in the field of automated lighting and control systems.

-THEATRE TECHNOLOGY 6: ADVANCED COSTUME CONSTRUCTION TECHNIQUES A continuation in the study of costume construction.
+THEA 3376 (3).
+THEATRE TECHNOLOGY 6: ADVANCED COSTUME CONSTRUCTION TECHNIQUES.
+A continuation in the study of costume construction.

-THEATRE TECHNOLOGY 7: ADVANCED STAGECRAFT
+THEA 3377 (3).
+THEATRE TECHNOLOGY 7: ADVANCED STAGECRAFT.
 A continuation of stagecraft, students will explore advanced construction techniques, rigging, metal work, and the use of automation in scenery.

-THEATRE TECHNOLOGY 8: ADVANCED TECHNIQUES IN SOUND
+THEA 3378 (3).
+THEATRE TECHNOLOGY 8: ADVANCED TECHNIQUES IN SOUND.
 The use of sound to create an environment for a theatrical event will be explored.
 Students will complete a studio project and/or Meadows event.

-COMPUTER ASSISTED DESIGN I

-Students learn the fundamentals of computer-assisted design, using Vectorworks and Spotlight, in application for the theatre.
-Includes 2-D work and some 3-D work.
-Drafting, as such, is not taught.
+THEA 3379/THEA 5379 (3).
+COMPUTER ASSISTED DESIGN I. Students learn the fundamentals of computer-assisted design, using VectorWorks and Spotlight, in application for the theatre.
+2D work is emphasized.
+Some time will be spent on 3D work as well.
+Drafting, as such, will not be taught.
 It is assumed that the student has an understanding of mechanical drawing and its conventions.
-The course will focus on how to apply that knowledge using a computer.
+Focuses on how to apply that knowledge using a computer.

-COMPUTER ASSISTED DESIGN II
+THEA 3380/THEA 5380 (3).
+COMPUTER ASSISTED DESIGN II.
 Using VectorWorks as the primary drafting software, focus of the class will be on modeling scenic and lighting designs, organization of the drawing layouts, rendering techniques and lighting specific CAD tools.

-THEATRE AND DRAMA HISTORY 1, 2

-An examination of key moments in the history of Western theatre and drama.
-Particular attention is given to selected dramatic texts and their social and cultural contexts, and to the dynamic interaction and changing relationship between performance, audience and society as this is influenced by the advent of actors, playwrights, designers, and directors, and by changes in theatre architecture and the social definition of space.
+THEA 3381 (3).
+THEATRE AND DRAMA HISTORY 1.
+Examines key moments in the history of Western theatre and drama.
+Focuses on selected dramatic texts and their social and cultural contexts, and to the dynamic interaction and changing relationship between performance, audience and society as this is influenced by the advent of actors, playwrights, designers, and directors, and by changes in theatre architecture and the social definition of space.